-Election Day is over, so what does a woman of grit and grace look like today, on this incredibly historic day in our seemingly divided country?
+Election Day is over, and we are still awaiting the outcome, so what does a woman of grit and grace look like today, on this incredibly historic day in our seemingly divided country?

 Among our friends are tendered-hearted individuals who voted for every one of the candidates.
-Friends who made their decision based upon life experience with heartfelt pondering and a good conscience.
+Each friend made their decision based upon life experience with heartfelt pondering and a good conscience.
 We will not presume to judge any one person’s motives behind their vote when we can honestly say the whole of who they are speaks to their compassion, their hope for the future.

 What we know is this, our humanity will always have different life opinions and that is a good thing.
 We make each other better.
 But the only opinion that is really right, the only one that holds real truth in all circumstances is not ours, is not yours, it is God’s.

-So at this time may we step back from our rancor, quit questioning one another’s motives and look to the source of our hope, to the source of our unity.
-Today, let us choose to embody grit and grace by being kind, (even when it’s hard) and looking for the best in others (even when it’s hard).
-If you’re a praying woman, might we suggest this prayer, prayed quite long ago by St. Francis of Asisi.
+So at this time may we step back from our rancor, quit questioning one another’s motives, and look to the source of our hope, to the source of unity.
+Today, let us choose to embody grit and grace by being kind (even when it’s hard) and looking for the best in others (even when it’s hard).
+If you’re a praying woman, might we suggest this prayer, prayed quite long ago by St. Francis of Asisi:

 Lord, make me an instrument of your peace: